 They say you don’t appreciate where you’re from until you leave.
 When I moved to Chicago in 2007 to attend university, I was a bit of a snob.
 Aside from my painfully obvious love of my city’s sports, I wasn’t too proud to be from Pittsburgh.
 It was too small, too mediocre, too boring.
 I was embarrassed that people made fun of it and called it dirty or other less than desirable attributes.
 As I got older I began to realize nowhere in the world holds a candle to Pittsburgh.
 I mean, c’mon.
-The cringe-worthy local dialect is literally studied by linguist specialists as it’s so fascinating.
+The cringe-worthy local dialect is so infamous, it is being studied by linguist specialists for its fascinating wording.

 1. Hitch a ride up to the top of Mt.
 Washington

 Pittsburgh’s skyline has been revered as being one of the best in the United States.
 Once known for being the poster child for America’s steel mill industry, this unique rustbelt town is quickly transitioning back into the spotlight.
 For less than $5 USD, locals and visitors alike can hop on a funicular to the top of Mt.
 Washington, a 450-foot hill overlooking the revitalized town.

 2. Eat your way into a mind expansion

 Pittsburgh’s restaurant scene is where some of the city’s most creative humans in town are doing big things.
 Thanks to less-severe sanctions on restaurants operations, many of the local businesses are immigrant run.Open your mind to different cuisines from around the world.
 From Levantine to Burmese, Uzbeck to Jamaican, global dining is making inroads thanks to the industriousness of Pittsburgh’s diverse populations.

 Update: As of March 2017, Conflict Kitchen has been permanently closed.